vaadin/skeleton-starter-flow-spring/README.md

 To run Integration Tests, execute `mvn verify -Pintegration-tests`.

+### Live Reload

+When you change your Java code and recompile it, the application will be automatically reloaded without need to restart it.
+This is done by leveraging [Spring Boot Developer Tools](https://docs.spring.io/spring-boot/docs/2.1.5.RELEASE/reference/html/using-boot-devtools.html).
+To be able to see the changes in the browser tab, the page still needs to be reloaded.
+That can also  be automated via a LiveReload browser extension.
+One such extension for Google Chrome is [RemoteLiveReload](https://chrome.google.com/webstore/detail/remotelivereload/jlppknnillhjgiengoigajegdpieppei?hl=en-GB).
+In Firefox, [LiveReload - Web extension](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) can be used.
+These extensions add an icon to your browser next to the address bar.
+To enable the extension, you should click that icon after you opened your application.

+You can find more information at [Live Reload in Spring Boot Applications](https://vaadin.com/docs/flow/workflow/tutorial-spring-boot-live-reload.html) document.

 ## Structure

 Vaadin web applications are full-stack and include both client-side and server-side code in the same project.